vonovak/react-navigation-header-buttons/README.md

 #### Demo App

 Contains many examples and is [available via expo](https://expo.io/@vonovak/navbar-buttons-demo).
 Sources are in the [example folder](https://github.com/vonovak/react-navigation-header-buttons/tree/master/example).
+I highly recommend you check out both links to get a better idea of the api.

 #### Install